-• Creation of the Canada Recovery Hiring Program Budget 2021 proposes to introduce the new Canada Recovery Hiring Program for eligible employers that continue to experience qualifying declines in revenues relative to before the pandemic.
-The proposed subsidy would offset a portion of the extra costs employers take on as they reopen, either by increasing wages or hours worked, or hiring more staff.
-This support would only be available for active employees and will be available from June 6 to November 20, 2021.
-Eligible employers would claim the higher of the Canada Emergency Wage Subsidy or the new proposed subsidy.
+Creation of the Canada Recovery Hiring Program for eligible employers that continue to experience qualifying declines in revenues relative to before the pandemic.
+The subsidy will offset a portion of the extra costs employers take on as they reopen, either by increasing wages or hours worked, or hiring more staff.
+This support will only be available for active employees and will be available from June 6 to November 20, 2021 (UPDATE: May 7, 2022).
+Eligible employers can claim the higher of the Canada Emergency Wage Subsidy or the new subsidy.
 The aim is to make it as easy as possible for businesses to hire new workers as the economy reopens.
 UPDATE: On June 2, 2021, the government confirmed that this program would be available retroactively to June 6, 2021.
 The program would provide a subsidy of up to 50 per cent of eligible salary or wages.
 It would be available to eligible employers who have experienced qualifying revenue declines so they can hire more workers, increase workers' hours, or increase wages.
 The Hiring Program is designed to interact with the Wage Subsidy.
 The programs overlap so that, as Wage Subsidy rates gradually decline, eligible employers would still be able to receive the maximum support from the Hiring Program this summer if they hire more workers or increase workers' hours or wages.